JRMfer/Project/PROCESS.md

    the values as these are the same as the array with the correspoding country/clubs.

 2. Also an alert or message should be shown if no information is available.

+# Day 6

+After constructing the update function it was time to add an HTML element which can trigger the update function to work.
+I've chosen for a dropdown menu in the navbar.

+Although it seems easy to add the correct list items to the dropdown menu of the navbar it was not possible to retrieve the selected value by the user trough d3.
+After searching on the internet I encountered that it is not possible to select
+<ul> elements.

+So the dropdown was removed and another type of dropdown, with a <select> tag was added with help of d3 and the options were added as <option> tags.
+Now it is possible to retrieve the selecte value from the dropdown menu.

+Furthermore a sequential color scheme by colorbrewer was chosen to set the style for the barchart and probably the other visualizations as well.